kimsjjkjn/PBPK_Propranolol/docs/Model_Derivation.md

 ### **Derivation**:
 - `ka = 0.25/60 ; 1/h --> 1/min`
-  - ka in human is usually in the range of 0.06-6 (1/h).
-Specific ka (absorption rate constant) value must be selected (fitted) depending on which ka yields the data points that best-describe AAFE, Tmax, Cmax, etc.
+  - In humans, ka (absorption rate constant) values observed in literature often fall within the ~0.1 to a few h⁻¹ range (e.g. ~0.2-1.0 h⁻¹ in many studies).
+A specific ka value should be selected through fitting, based on which estimate best reproduces key parameters such as AAFE, Tmax, and Cmax across multiple trial simulations.

 - `Fobs = 0.27`
   - This is bioavailability of propranolol reported by literature.